Early Retirement and Why I Want to Retire by 45

 It’d be nice to volunteer somewhere whenever I want and it’d also be nice to travel whenever I want.

-Hell, I don’t know, but maybe it’d be nice to find a job where money didn’t matter and where I was doing something I was passionate about.
+Maybe, it’d be nice to find a job where money didn’t matter and where I was doing something I was passionate about.
 Sure, I could do that now, but there’s a lot of risk in that because I may hate it and earn less money.
 That’s no good.
-If I do after 45 then I can just quit right away and not worry about it.
+If I do that after 45 then I can just quit right away and not worry about it.
 That’s a beautiful spot to be in people.

 There’s vacations too.
-Sure, I can take PTO and go on a vacation but I know I have a limit on the time I can spend there and have something waiting when I come back.
+Sure, I can take PTO and go on a vacation but I know I have a limit on the time I can spend there and just have more work waiting when I come back.

 We like to travel and it’d be nice to just go to Hawaii for 2 months and hang out there for a while before coming home.

 There is one impediment to that in that my wife might still be working when I retire early but maybe I can convince her to retire not too far after.
-However, she’s an engineer and the type of person who likes having stuff in that area to do so maybe she’ll keep working for a while and I’ll just sit around at home tinkering with stuff.
+However, she’s an engineer and the type of person who likes her job so maybe she’ll keep working for a while and I’ll just sit around at home tinkering with stuff.

 I’ve seen a few of the retire early community just float around different cities and states during the journey and that would rock too.
 We have a home base with a house but going away for a bit of time would be pretty cool especially when you don’t have to worry much about coming back to work.